In this article, you’ll find answers to questions like:

 Also, let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, such as play groups.
 Not sure where to start?
 Visit the Palm Beach County Library System website.

-Build reading on your child’s tendencies and interests.
+Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.
 “Let your child dictate a simple sentence.
 It’s their words.”

 Books and songs are not the only way to learn words.
-If your children make drawings, ask them to tell you a story about them.
-Then you can write words to accompany the drawing: “sun,” “house” or “Dad.”
+If your children draw, ask them to tell you a story about them.
+Then you can write words to identify the drawing: “sun,” “house” or “Dad.”

 3. WHAT ARE SOME TIPS?